-The Finger Lakes offers a little bit of everything for all types of travelers.
-That’s why it’s one of my favorite places to visit in New York State!
+The towns in the Finger Lakes offer a little bit of everything for all types of travelers.
+That’s why this area is one of my favorite places to visit in New York State!
 For outdoor lovers, this includes stunning waterfalls, swimming holes, horseback riding, and some of New York’s most epic hiking trails.
-If you love culture and history, the Finger Lakes offers world-class museums, heritage sites, and local festivals.
+For culture and history, the Finger Lakes offers world-class museums, heritage sites, and local festivals.
 And for us foodies?
 This region is famous for its wine trails, breweries, cider houses, and many unique restaurants.
-And if you love charming small-town vibes, the Finger Lakes offers some of the best small towns in New York!
-So with all these options, you may be feeling overwhelmed wondering “where to stay in the Finger Lakes?”
-That’s totally understandable!
-And we’ve got you covered with a simple breakdown of how to pick the best Finger Lakes regions by lake + the best things to do in each area.
+With all these incredible options, you may be feeling overwhelmed and wondering where to stay in the Finger Lakes?
+We’ve got you covered.
+Here are the best Finger Lakes towns to stay in + the best hotels in each area.

-Choosing the Best Area in the Finger Lakes
+Choosing the Best TOWN in the Finger Lakes

 Below are the best places by lake region to help you choose where to stay in the Finger Lakes.
 So you’ll be ready for days of exploration on your New York getaway.